 3rd line – main description of segment (which is also used for press release)

-4th, 5th, 6th, etc. lines – key points of segments with time codes
+4th, 5th, ,6th,, etc., lines – key points of segments with time codes

 I work with the original transcript as I watch the video.

 The description of the segment typically comes from the opening paragraph of the script, which is usually the narration.